Largest ever load of cocoa beans in Amsterdam port

 cocoa beans ship quay

-Upon unloading, the beans were stored in Katoennatie's new bulk cocoa warehouses.
-The cocoa beans are then delivered to the cocoa processing industries, in this case OFI and Cargill, partly by truck but mainly by barge.
-There cocoa butter, cocoa mass and/or cocoa powder are produced, which in turn are the ingredients for the production of chocolate.
+Upon unloading, the beans were stored in Cotton Nation's new bulk cocoa warehouses.
+The cocoa beans are then delivered partly by truck but mainly by barge to the cocoa processing industries , in this case OFI and Cargill.
+There, cocoa butter, cocoa mass and/or cocoa powder are made which in turn are the components for the production of chocolate.

 Shield for the captain

-Jaïr de Paauw, Commercial Manager at Port of Amsterdam, presented the captain of MV Teal Bay with the Port of Amsterdam shield to celebrate this memorable moment and to give the ship a warm welcome.
+Jaïr de Paauw, Commercial Manager at Port of Amsterdam, presented the captain of MV Teal Bay with the Port of Amsterdam shield to celebrate this happy moment and give the ship a warm welcome.

 Sustainable initiatives

-Not only the amount of cargo is important at Katoen Natie.
-Sustainability is also high on the agenda.
-For example, all roofs are fitted with solar panels.
-The warehouses are equipped with sensors and LED lighting, and in the warehouses for cocoa semimanufactures, all forklifts are electric.
-And if infestation has to be treated, this is done by means of treatment rooms with oxygen extraction instead of with chemicals.
+Not only the amount of cargo plays a role at Katoen Natie.
+Sustainability is also a high priority.
+For example, all the roofs are fitted with solar panels.
+The warehouses are equipped with sensors with LED lighting and in the warehouses for cocoa semi-finished products, all forklift trucks run electrically.
+And should infestation treatments need to take place, this is done through treatment rooms with oxygen extraction instead of chemical agents.

-Sustainability and increasing sustainability is a high priority at Katoen Natie: 'We increase sustainability for and with our customers and partners.
-Professionalising 'Cocoa warehousing' to 'Cocoa carehousing' is part of this," says Eugene Bleekemolen.
+Sustainability and sustainability are high priorities at Katoen Natie: 'We do sustainability for and with our customers and partners, in other words, sustainability.
+Professionalizing 'Cocoa warehousing' into 'Cocoa carehousing' is part of that," says Eugene Bleekemolen.